Bunraku

 Authorship and Creation

-Bunraku's producer is recorded as Keith Calder[28].
-Bunraku's director is recorded as Guy Moshe[4].
-Bunraku's screenwriter is recorded as Boaz Davidson[5].
+Bunraku was produced by Keith Calder[28].
+Bunraku was directed by Guy Moshe[4].
+Boaz Davidson wrote the screenplay for Bunraku[5].
 Cast members include Josh Hartnett[14], Woody Harrelson[15], GACKT[16], Kevin McKidd[17], Ron Perlman[18], and Demi Moore[19].

 Publication

-Bunraku's publication date is recorded as +2010-01-01T00:00:00Z[29].
-Bunraku's original language of film or TV show is recorded as English[30].
+Bunraku was published on January 1, 2010[29].
+The original language of Bunraku was English[30].
 Genres include thriller film[7], fantasy film[8], martial arts film[9], Spaghetti Western[10], action film[11], and dystopian film[12].
+Bunraku was distributed by video on demand[31].

 Reception